subhamhada/CDS.EXP-7/README.md

 - Indexes begin at 0.
 - The last element of an array with size n is at index n-1.

+- *Definition* : An array is a variable that can store multiple values of the same type.

+- *Use of Arrays* : Regular variables (e.g., v1, v2, v3) are manageable for a few objects, but arrays are needed for a larger number of instances.

+- *Indexing* : Array indexes start at 0, with the first item at index x[0].

+- *Last Element* : The last element in an array of size n is at index (n-1), e.g., x[5] for an array of size 6.

+- *Sequential Addresses* : Array elements have sequential memory addresses.
+For example, if x[0] is at address 2120, then x[1] is at 2124, x[2] at 2128, etc.

+- *Element Size* : Each element's address increases based on its size; if an int is 4 bytes, addresses increment by 4 for each element

 ### String:
 A string is a sequence of characters used as an object of the class.
 The string class stores the characters as a sequence of bytes with the functionality of allowing access to the single-byte character.
 A string is different from an array of characters.